 How to fill out a volleyball line-up/roster sheet

-Whether you’re a new coach to volleyball, or an experienced coach who needs a refresher… this blog post will help you feel confident heading into your volleyball match when filling out the important game line-up sheet.
+Whether you’re a new coach to volleyball, or an experienced coach who needs a refresher… this blog post will help you correctly fill out your lineup sheet before your next game.

-Otherwise lets dive right into our blog post (see what I did there, haha… sigh)
+Otherwise lets dive right into our blog post with our first step.

 1) Find + print out your area’s lineup sheet

-When I get to my games (home or away) the scores table and referees need you to bring your own lineup sheets.
-On occasion I’ve had nice coaches who have an extra sheet when I forget mine, but that was far and few… so its better to come prepared by printing out your own lineup sheets (or having your athletic director print them out for you).
+When I get to my games (home or away) the scores table and referees need you to bring your own printed out lineup sheets.
+On occasion I’ve had nice coaches who have an extra sheet when I forget mine, but that is for accidents and should not be your default.
+Coming prepared by printing out your own lineup sheets (or having your athletic director print them out for you) well before your matchup helps you stay professional, and prepared.

-I live in the United States in Massachusetts, so when I’m googling the lineup sheet I need I type in “Massachusetts Volleyball lineup and roster sheet” and click on a link from my states athletic association (MIAA).
+I live in the United States in the state of Massachusetts… so when I’m googling the lineup sheet I need, I type in “Massachusetts Volleyball lineup and roster sheet” and click on a link from my states athletic association (MIAA).
+It is often a PDF document/link.

 My game lineup sheet for Massachusetts looks like this: